FAQs, BEFORE & AFTERCARE, TERMS & CONDITIONS

 Other Contraindications

-1. If you have a transmittable blood disease such as HIV or Hepatitis.
-Again, microblading artists cut the skin so it is our policy not to work with these conditions.
+If you have a transmissible blood disease such as HIV or Hepatitis.
+Again, nanoblading artists cut the skin so it is our policy not to work with these conditions.

-2. If you’ve had Botox, Restalyn, Juvederm or other fillers in that area.
-Depending on the timing, we recommend to get microblading first!
+If you’ve had Botox, Restalyn, Juvederm, or other fillers in that area.
+Depending on the timing, we recommend getting nanoblading first!
 Otherwise, check with your doctor.
 Many artists may request a note from your doctor first.

-3. Patients undergoing cancer/chemotherapy treatments.
-Although microblading is great for restoring eyebrows, we would require a doctor’s note for clearance in order to perform the procedure for anyone undergoing chemotherapy.
+Patients undergoing cancer/chemotherapy treatments.
+Although nanoblading is great for restoring eyebrows, we would require a doctor’s note for clearance in order to perform the procedure for anyone undergoing chemotherapy.

-4. If you have any kind of skin condition on or near your eyebrows.
-This includes eczema, shingles, rashes, or anything else near eyebrows.
+If you have any kind of skin condition on or near your eyebrows.
+This includes eczema, shingles, rashes, or anything else near the eyebrows.

-6. Skin peels such as AHA’s (lactic, glycolic, citric, retinoic and tartaric acids) or any OTC creams and lotions for tone correcting, anti-aging, exfoliating, fading can discolor your permanent makeup.
+Skin peels such as AHA’s (lactic, glycolic, citric, retinoic, and tartaric acids) or any OTC creams and lotions for tone correcting, anti-aging, exfoliating, and fading can discolor your permanent makeup.

-7. Flu or Cold: Please stay home, reschedule your appointment if you have cold or flu or sinus/respiratory infection.
-Coumadin: Amount of bleeding and response to topical epinephrine will determine coverage per appointment.
-If excessive bleeding occurs, extra appointments may be necessary for desired outcome or procedure may not be effective.
+Flu or Cold: Please stay home, reschedule your appointment if you have a cold or flu, or a sinus/respiratory infection.
+Coumadin: The Amount of bleeding and response to topical epinephrine will determine coverage per appointment.
+If excessive bleeding occurs, extra appointments may be necessary for the desired outcome, or the procedure may not be effective.

-8. Laser eye surgery: Wait about 3 months for eyeliner procedure.
+Laser eye surgery: Wait about 3 months for the eyeliner procedure.
 All other permanent makeup procedures are ok.

-12. Pink eye: As soon as their infection has cleared, medication completed.
+Pink eye: As soon as their infection has cleared, the medication will be completed.

-13. Cold Sores: Clients with a history of cold sores need to pre-medicate with an anti-viral drug (Zoviraz, Valtrex, or Acyclovir) prior to a lip coloring procedure.
+Cold Sores: Clients with a history of cold sores need to pre-medicate with an anti-viral drug (Zovirax, Valtrex, or Acyclovir) before a lip coloring procedure.

 This covers the major things that might exempt you from getting microblading or semi-permanent makeup.